-As a result of its review of the market data and other factors, the Compensation Committee approved increases to each of our NEO's target compensation levels to better align them with the 50th percentile of the general industry market data and closer to the 25th percentile of the homebuilder peer group in comparable positions, considering our relative size.
+As a result of its review of the market data and other factors, the Compensation Committee approved increases to each of our NEO's target compensation levels to better align them with the 50th percentile of the general industry market and the homebuilder peer group in comparable positions, considering our relative size.
 In addition, the Compensation Committee determined that each NEO's then current target compensation provided the executive with an appropriate compensation opportunity, and placed more emphasis on incentive compensation versus base salary given the Company's future growth goals.
-The Compensation Committee later determined, based on the Company's fiscal 2021 performance, that each NEO's total fiscal 2021 compensation was appropriate in light of overall Company performance, the NEO's personal performance, and positive TSR for 2021.
+The Compensation Committee later determined, based on the Company's fiscal 2022 performance, that each NEO's total fiscal 2022 compensation was appropriate in light of overall Company performance, the NEO's personal performance, and positive TSR for the performance period.

-Other than the services described above and the valuation of the PSUs discussed below at "What We Paid and Why - Compensation for NEOs - Target Compensation Mix - 2021", "2021 LTI Program", and "PSUs", which was approved by the Compensation Committee, Meridian did not provide any other services to the Company.
+Other than the services described above and the valuation of the PSUs discussed below at "What We Paid and Why - Compensation for NEOs - Target Compensation Mix - 2022", "2022 LTI Program", and

+"PSUs", which was approved by the Compensation Committee, Meridian did not provide any other services to the Company.

-WHAT WE PAID AND WHY - COMPENSATION FOR NEOS
+WHAT WE PAID AND WHY - COMPENSATION FOR NEOs

-Target Compensation Mix - 2021
+Target Compensation Mix - 2022

-The mix of fixed and incentive compensation elements at target for the CEO and the other NEOs for 2021 is shown in the charts below.
+The mix of fixed and incentive compensation elements at target for the CEO and the other NEOs for 2022 is shown in the charts below.